China launches STAR, tech stock market to boost industry

 Regulators have approved 25 companies in information technology and other fields seen by communist leaders as a path to prosperity and global influence for the Shanghai Stock Exchange’s STAR Market.

 The market, modeled on the U.S.-based NASDAQ, reflects the ruling Communist Party’s desire to channel private capital into its development plans.
-It gives small Chinese investors a chance to buy into tech industries that have mostly turned to Wall Street to sell shares.
+It gives small Chinese investors a chance to buy into tech industries that until now have turned to Wall Street to sell shares.

-The STAR Market will raise money for industries some American officials see as a competitive threat, though it has no direct link to Beijing’s tariff war with President Donald Trump.
+The STAR Market has no direct link to Beijing’s tariff war with President Donald Trump over U.S. complaints China steals or pressures companies to hand over technology.
+But it will raise money for industries some American officials see as a competitive threat to U.S. technology leadership.

+“The new board’s important role is to provide a fundraising channel for China’s scientific and technologic innovation,” said economist Lu Zhengwei at Industrial Bank in Shanghai.

+China’s stock exchanges in Shanghai and the southern city of Shenzhen were set up in the early 1990s to raise money for state industry.
+They have expanded to include private enterprises but still are dominated by government-owned companies such as PetroChina Ltd. and China Mobile Ltd.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.